natcap/invest.users-guide/source/blue_carbon.rst

 .. math:: C_{x, final} = { {\sum^{J}_{j=1}} {A_{xj}(C_{aj} + C_{bj} + [(C_{sj}*d_{xj})_{initial} * r^t] + C_{lj})} }

 where

+.. same comment about the next line as above

  * :math:`J=1`
  * :math:`A_{xj}` is the area in cell :math:`x` (for habitat :math:`j`)